HL7/vr-common-library/input/pagecontent/index.md

 Where possible, new and updated pre-publishing content are highlighted with green text and background - This highlighting will be removed prior to publication {:.new-content}

-Key updates and detailed changes between this and prior versions are available on the US Core [Change Log] and [Changes Between Versions] pages. {:.stu-note}
+Key updates and detailed changes between this and prior versions are available on the VRCL [Change Log] and [Changes Between Versions] pages. {:.stu-note}

 ### Background